gerogew22122/WEBSITEFORLJ/replit.md

 - Navigation simplified to "Home" only
 - All CTA buttons and popups now scroll to pricing section on same page
 - Created separate /packages route for dedicated pricing page
+- Added phone mockup on left side of hero section displaying live Discord bet screenshot
+- Phone mockup visible on desktop (lg breakpoint and above) with realistic iPhone design
-- Page structure: Loading Screen → Hero → Pricing → Footer
+- Page structure: Loading Screen → Hero (with Phone Mockup) → Pricing → Footer

 ## User Preferences